 It has 4 calories per gram, the highest of any sugar alcohol.
 It has only 40% of the sweetness of sugar, so it has no special application as part of a calorie controlled diet.
 It does, however, have a very low glycemic index and is safe to use for diabetics.
-It is not usually used for it's properties as a sweetener, but as a humecant, it keeps food moist.
-It is one of the best available.
+It is not usually used for it's properties as a sweetener, but as a humecant, it keeps food moist and is one of the best available.

 Not really used as a sweetener on it's own.
 However it is used as a food ingredient for it's unique properties.
 It has a multitude of medicinal applications and is sometimes used during surgery.
 Can be used as a laxative.
 It is an ingredient in lotions and hand creams.

 It has no particular advantage as a sweetener.
 However it is a common food additive for its ability to add texture and bulk.
 It can assist in creating a chewy feel and in the retention of moisture.
 It is harmless to teeth and suitable for diabetics.

 It has a very low glycemic index (Only 3 - sugar is 65) and this makes it suitable as part of a diabetic diet.
 Like all sugar alcohols it is not metabolized by bacteria in the mouth and so it does not contribute to tooth decay.

 It has a mildly laxative effect and in some individuals can cause cramps, flatulence and even diarrhea.
 Probably best not to consume more than 50 gm per day.
 Unless it is clearly stated on the list of ingredients, it cannot be assumed to be suitable for vegetarians as it may be derived from animal fat.